Medicare number processes for children and young people entering OOHC

 In some circumstances a child or young person in the care responsibility of the Secretary will not have an existing Medicare number.
 This is often the case for new born babies who have not been linked to their birth parent’s card.

-A FACS worker should apply to Medicare for a new card for the child or young person and provide to their carer in the following circumstances:
+A DCJ worker should apply to Medicare for a new card for the child or young person and provide to their carer in the following circumstances:

 - ·When the Children’s Court makes an order (interim or final) placing the child or young person under the parental responsibility of the Minister.